 Please use the three free mortgage calculators available online.
 The mortgage snapshot is the most comprehensive tool we have publicly available.
 Calculating borrowing power, refix savings, UMI, usable equity and more.

 Internally we also produce several breakdowns and spreadsheets for clients.
-To have someone assess your situation and calculate options to borrow more, restructure your mortgages to save money, reduce risk or reposition to achieve your wealth goals – book a call with a mortgage adviser.
+To have someone assess your situation and calculate options to borrow more, restructure your mortgages to save money, reduce risk or reposition to achieve your wealth goals – choose a mortgage adviser.